Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 Alek Thomas At The Plate

-- Thomas is hitting .246 with 14 doubles, four triples, seven home runs and 14 walks.
+- Thomas is batting .243 with 14 doubles, four triples, seven home runs and 14 walks.

+- Thomas has reached base via a hit in 44 games this year (of 85 played), and had multiple hits in 17 of those games.

-- Looking at the 84 games he has played this year, he's hit a long ball in seven of them (8.3%), and in 2.4% of his trips to the plate.
+- He has hit a home run in 8.2% of his games this season, and 2.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.